-When the meeting eventually drew to a close, Molly returned to her office, dropped her notes into the bin where they belonged, and slumped onto Fran’s desk with a heavy sigh.
+Molly returned to her office, dropped her notes back into the bin where they belonged, and slumped onto Fran’s desk with a heavy sigh.

 “You’re sitting on my sandwich.”
 Fran pushed at Molly’s hip, encouraging her to stand.

 “I’ve sat on your lunch?
 Oh my God, could this day get any worse?”
-Molly held Fran’s baguette, squishy in her hands, the filling of cheese and coleslaw oozing against the cling film.
-It was now less buoyant baguette and more flatbread, and pretty much summed up her morning.
-“Here, have mine.”
+Molly held Fran’s baguette, squishy in her hands.
+It was now less buoyant baguette and more flatbread and pretty much summed up her morning.

 Molly looked down, crestfallen, and shook her head.

-“I take it the meeting was a great success.”
-Fran placed a motherly hand on Molly’s shoulder.
+“I take it the meeting wasn’t exactly a great success.”
+Fran rested a motherly hand on Molly’s shoulder.

+She couldn’t bring herself to mention the annex let alone that she had prompted the idea of a dedicated exhibition in the first place.
 “Honestly it was chilling to hear them.
-Everything’s about money or prestige to them.
+Everything’s about money or status to them.
 I thought museums were for and about the people.”

 “Not for me.”